 Sidney Davis did not want to be known as that kid.
 The one with the mental illness.

 Davis has attention deficit hyperactivity disorder, but she didn’t want people to know.
 So she hid it.
 Growing up, her parents didn’t talk about things like that.
 So neither did she.

 “It’s hard to talk to my parents, who are West Indian, they can’t acknowledge it exists and growing up they didn’t make it a known thing,” said Davis, now a student at Morgan State University.

 The Davis family is not alone.

-Like many African-American families, the Davises didn’t address mental illness because of the stigma that surrounds it.
-While African-Americans aren’t the only ones to shun mental health treatment, as a group they disproportionately don’t seek help for depression, bipolar disease and other illnesses.
+Like many African American families, the Davises didn’t address mental illness because of the stigma that surrounds it.
+While African Americans aren’t the only ones to shun mental health treatment, as a group, they disproportionately don’t seek help for depression, bipolar disease and other illnesses.
 Mental illness is embarrassing and considered a sign of weakness in many black families.
-It is not something to be proud about.
+It is not something to be proud of.

 Many African Americans avoid treatment for mental health problems because of pride, shame and stigma.
 They are more likely to turn to family, faith, and community to deal with their issues, according to the Office of Minority Health.
 Others don’t want to take the medication sometimes needed to ease mental health symptoms.

 “Mental health illness has been passed down through generations,” said Dr. Benjamin Dukes, an independent clinical social worker at Richard Wright Public Charter School for Journalism and Media Arts in Washington D.C.
 Intergenerational trauma isn’t unique to the African American community, but it does play a big part in the community’s response to mental health, he said.
 History – from slavery to modern-day racism – has contributed to a distrust of the healthcare system that many African Americans have, he said.